Marijn3/Road-Model-code/README.md

 Logs are in Dutch.
 Other files, containing the majority of the code, are mostly English.

 # Known issues
-* Wedge (Puntstuk) registrations on the left side of the road are not accounted for in determining the lane bounds.
-This causes missing primary relations in some cases.
-* Left emergency lane does not always properly affect the lane shift value.
+* Left emergency lane does not properly affect the lane shift value.
 * The determination of whether a property starts or ends on a section does not take into account the shift value between the sections.
+* VNRWOL registrations are taken as lane registrations.
+This works 99% of the time.
+To create lenience for the 1% of cases where it does not work, VNRWOL should be interpreted as an 'ordering' but not a lane numbering.